Wikipedia Scraper icon

 The scraper reads rendered table rows — including links and images inside cells — and exports them as columns.

 Yes.
-The same extension scrapes any site — Wikipedia today, Google Maps, Amazon or your niche directory tomorrow.
+The same extension scrapes any site — Wikipedia today, Amazon, Zillow or your niche directory tomorrow.
 One tool for every list on the web.